N0Soull/Discord-SelfBot/README.md

 replace `YOUR_DISCORD_TOKEN_HERE` with your actual discord token

-To obtain your discord token, you can have a look [`here`](https://discordpy-self.readthedocs.io/en/latest/token.html). or just google it.
+To obtain your discord token, you can have a look [`here`](https://discordpy-self.readthedocs.io/en/latest/token.html), or search online.

 ---